 Will only different networks create adequate competition?

-Unfortunately, there are already multiple discriminatory networks (copper, cable TV, mobile broadband) at the infrastructure level.
+There are already multiple networks (copper, cable TV, mobile broadband) at the infrastructure level but unfortunately, these are all discriminatory, that is to say that they are not open to all potential telecommunications providers on a fair basis.
 For this reason, a single modern FTTH fibre optic network, as Baden4net operates, makes absolute sense.
 Especially free access for all telecommunications providers to the FTTH fibre optic network from Baden4net provides innovation, ecological sustainability, and competition.
 The modern FTTH fibre optic network also complies with free competition and particularly future data streams in the price/benefit category.

 Where can I get further information about the FTTH fibre optic network?